Mateusz-Dobrzynski/pwr-liczyrzepa/README.md

 - Scraping numerical values found on a website with specified URL and Xpath,
 - Storing name and unit associated with the scraped value,
-- Creating price histories that can be read and saved,
+- Creating price histories that can be saved and loaded,
+- Exporting price histories as spreadsheets,
 - A simple GUI allowing to perform these operations manually.

 ## Usage